Scalable-Open-Source-Labs/Mass-Spring-Damper-SysID-Lab/README.md

-This is the source repo for the Mass Spring Damper SysID Lab - if you are looking for usage instructions, head to the [user-guide](https://scaleable-open-source-labs.github.io/mass-spring-damper-sysid-lab.html)
+This is the source repo for the Mass Spring Damper SysID Lab - if you are looking for usage instructions/lab notes, head to the [user-guide](https://monasheng.gitbook.io/scalable-labs/mass-spring-damper-sysid)

 ---